 - 3 tbsp maple syrup

 I feel like most people will know how to make and bake a pastry case so I won’t explain it here.
-Please click –HERE– if you would like to follow a method.
-The link is from the BBC good food website- they explain it better than I can!
+Please click –HERE-, if you would like to follow a method from the BBC website.

 Once you have made your pastry case you can make the chocolate filling.